Tulipa sprengeri: History

 The plant was introduced to Europe by the German gardener Mühlendorff in 1892, who discovered it near Amasya.
 It is named after Carl Sprenger, a commercial gardener, who also published a description of the plant.
 The first scientific description was produced by J. Gilbert Baker in 1894 in The Gardeners' Chronicle.
 Mühlendorff sent bulbs to the nursery of Damman&Cie near Naples in Italy, which then supplied numerous bulbs to European gardeners between 1895 and 1898.
 The Armenian teacher J. J. Manissadijan from Merzifon supplied bulbs to the Dutch company Van Tubergen and John Hoog.
 He also sold other rare plants, like Iris gatesii to Dutch commercial gardeners.
 Obviously, too many bulbs were taken from the wild, and the plant became extinct.
 Later, he had to flee the country.
-The Englishman Edward Whittall from Izmir seems to have supplied Damman & Sprenger as well.
+The Englishman Edward Whittall from İzmir seems to have supplied Damman & Sprenger as well.
 No wild plants have been recorded since the First World War.

 There are no descriptions of the wild habitat of the plant.

 Sprenger's tulip is grown in over 30 Botanical gardens, among them Kew, Kopenhagen, Bonn and Edinburgh, it is also widely available from commercial nurseries.
 M. Rix believes that it may yet be rediscovered in the wild.